 4. USE A BRAND’S RETURN AND RECYCLE POLICY

 We love that there are many sustainable fashion brands that don’t just consider how to make eco-friendly garments, but also how they can be properly disposed of.

-Many companies (like Pact, Patagonia, and The North Face) accept old garments to either be turned into new products, donated, or properly recycled.
 While socks aren’t on the list of many (for hygiene reasons), there are a few who recycle socks:

 - Nice Laundry is a sock seller that provides customers with a prepaid recycling shipping label which you can use to send back your old socks in the same packaging your order came in!
 Through their partnership with 2ReWear Inc., the socks are graded then either donated or transformed into home insulation.

 - Zhano prioritizes past-their-prime socks.
 They’ll take any socks (made of any material) from any brand.
 Send yours to their facility in Alabama and they’ll take care of recycling them.

 - Smartwool is a sustainable outdoor clothing brand that makes some of the finest merino wool socks designed for hiking, skiing, and other tough-on-the-toe outdoor pursuits.
 Recently, they launched their Second Cut™ Project to transform socks of all brands, colors, sizes, and materials into things like eco friendly dog beds.
 Just download a return label from their website, make sure your socks are cleaned and unrolled, and mail them in.